 Some smart ways to use bonus money include getting ahead of high-interest debt, setting up or enlarging your emergency fund, saving up for a large purchase (such as a home), as well as beefing up retirement savings and other long-term investments.

 You can mix and match smart spending and smart saving to fit your financial situation.
-One easy way to do this is to sign up for SoFi Money®.
+One easy way to do this is to sign up for an online bank account from SoFi Checking and Savings®.

-SoFi Money is a cash management account that allows you to earn high interest, spend, and save—all in one account.
+SoFi Checking and Savings allows you to earn up to 1.5% APY, spend, and save—all in one account.
 And you’ll pay zero account fees to do it.

-Whether you’re saving for something specific or storing cash until you’re ready to invest, SoFi money can help you put that year-end bonus to good use.
+Whether you’re saving for something specific or storing cash until you’re ready to invest, SoFi Checking and Savings can help you put that year-end bonus to good use.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.